Royal International Air Tattoo: RIAT 2013

 RIAT 2013 took place on 20–21 July 2013.
 Invitations of participation were distributed to over 70 countries.
 The programme featured an Airbus A400M Atlas and one of the first deliveries of the Airbus A380 to British Airways, both of which flew in formation with the Royal Air Force Red Arrows aerobatic team over the show weekend.
 RIAT 2013 was also notable due to the lack of U.S. military aircraft represented at the event, due to U.S. government sequestration.

 RIAT 2014

 RIAT 2014 took place 11–13 July 2014; the first time in its history that the show has been open to the public on a Friday.
 The Lockheed Martin F-35 Lightning II was to make its anticipated European debut but was grounded in the U. S. due to an engine failure before it could cross the Atlantic.
-Highlights of 2014's show included a pair of Polish Air Force Sukhoi Su-22 Fitters along with celebrations for the 50th display season of the Red Arrows aerobatic team.
+Highlights of 2014's show included a pair of Polish Air Force Sukhoi Su-22 Fitters along with celebrations for the 50th display season of the Red Arrows.